LBNL-UCB-STI/beam/docs/about.rst

 The AgentSim is designed to execute the daily plans of the population, allowing the agents to dynamically resolve how limited transportation resources are allocated (see :ref:`resource-markets`).

 All movements in the AgentSim occur via "teleportation" as discrete events.
-In other words, given a route and a travel time, an agent simply schedules herself to "arrive" at the destination accordingly.
+In other words, given a route and a travel queueStartTime, an agent simply schedules herself to "arrive" at the destination accordingly.
 When this occurs, a PathTraversal Event is thrown -- one for each vehicle movement, not necessarily each passenger movement -- which is used by the PhysSim to simulate traffic flow, resolve congestion, and update travel times in the router so that in future iterations, agents will teleport according to travel times that are consistent with network congestion.

 PhysSim
 ^^^^^^^